 Let’s discover our motivational gifts

 Roman’s chapter 12 is a guideline to all of us as to how to live with others.
-There are seven motivational gifts (unlike the ministry gifts in Ephesians 4 or the manifestation gifts in I Corinthians 12) found in Romans 12:6-8.
-These gifts are the inward drive that we all have to express God’s love.
+There are seven motivational gifts (unlike the ministry gifts (doma) in Ephesians 4 or the manifestation gifts (charismata) in I Corinthians 12) found in Romans 12:6-8.
+These gifts in Romans 12 are the inward drive that we all have to express God’s love.

 For the purpose of the Parents Guides to Understanding What Motivates Your Child, we only focusing on the seven motivational gifts since they are the foundation for understanding what guides our child’s interactions with others, and ultimately their life path.